 Don’t feel like reading?
 Don’t worry we got you covered.
 Sit back, relax and let us run you through it in this video!

-To create radio buttons your design will need to contain two parts.
-First, using variants you’ll need to design the various states of your radio buttons (i.e. default, hover, selected, unselected).
-Second, you’ll need to create a frame containing the various options for your radio buttons.
+To create checkboxes your design will need to contain two parts.
+First, using variants you’ll need to design the various states of your checkboxes (i.e. default, hover, selected, unselected).
+Second, you’ll need to create a frame containing the various options for your checkboxes.

-A radio option doesn’t need to comprise an ellipse with a text layer.
-You can choose to have purely text-based radio buttons (as shown on the right) or use other shapes as you see fit.
+A checkbox doesn’t necessarily need to comprise a rectangle with a text layer.
+You can choose to have purely text-based checkboxes (as shown on the right) or use other shapes as you see fit.

-Once you have designed your radio button variants all that remains to be done is to create instances of these variants.
+Once you have designed your checkbox variants all that remains to be done is to create instances of these variants.
 Each instance will represent an option which the user can choose.
-By framing these options together you enable weave.ly to determine that these a set of options belong to the same radio button set.
+By framing these options together you enable weave.ly to determine that these a set of options belong to the same set of checkboxes.

-The next figure shows an example of how we can use our variants designed in Figure 1 to create two sets of radio button options.
-The instances frame (below the variant designs) contains two frames: Text Radio Buttons and Ellipse Radio Buttons.
+The next figure shows an example of how we can use our variants designed in Figure 1 to create two sets of checkboxes.
+The instances frame (below the variant designs) contains two frames: Text Checkboxes and Rectangle Checkboxes.
 Each frame contains instances of the respective variants.
-You’ll notice that you can name the options however you want, weave.ly will automatically determine the styling of your radio buttons from the variants.
+You’ll notice that you can name the options however you want, weave.ly will automatically determine the styling of your checkboxes from the variants.

 Once you select a Figma frame containing instances of variants the plugin will provide you with a list of taggable functionality (see below).
-To create radio buttons you can either use Selectable Number or Selectable Text.
-The difference between the two is the type of data that your radio button should output once a user has chosen an option (i.e. type number or text respectively).
+To create checkboxes you need to use Selectable Text.

-The next figure showcases how to do this from within the plugin.
+You’ll need to tell the plugin which variant to use for which state of your checkboxes (see the next figure).
 More specifically you’ll need to configure two things.
-First, you can select which variant to use for each state of your radio button using the pill buttons (i.e. default, hover, selected, unselected).
+First, you can select which variant to use for each state of your checkbox using the pill buttons (i.e. default, hover, selected, unselected).
 For each state you can choose a variant from the dropdown menu.
 Second, in the Element Data section you’ll need to specify the value for each option.
-In our example, when a user selects Ellipse Option 1 the radio button group will output the value Option 1.
+In our example, when a user selects Rectangle Option 1 the radio button group will output the value A.

 Result in a Web App